Research Robots Humanoid Applications Industries Technology Contact

 How do I calibrate a Hall Effect current sensor?

-Is it necessary to use a PCB-mounted sensor or a split-core module?
+Do you need a PCB-mounted sensor or a split-core module?